cjstreet/Pyber_Analysis/README.md

 </table>
 </div>

-## Deliverable 1: Get a Summary DataFrame
+### Creating a Summary DataFrame of the Ride-Sharing Data by City Type

 ```python
 #  1. Get the total rides for each city type